-You select and switch to the required Perspective through the 'Perspective' option at the top right of the screen, or through the 'Design > Model > Perspectives > Single Perspective' ribbon option, or directly through the Perspective Portal in the Portals window.
+You select and switch to the required Perspective through:

+- The experspective name option at the top right of the screen (which identifies the currently-active Perspective), or - Through the 'Start > All Windows > Perspective' drop-downs in the ribbon, or - Directly through the Perspective Portal in the Portals window

-Selecting a built-in Perspective automatically brings up the Model Wizard, which provides a rich set of new model patterns and guidance notes, filtered to narrow down the available patterns, technologies, diagram types and other modeling constructs to the precise set required, with similar actions on the Diagram Toolbox pages and dialogs.
+Selecting a built-in Perspective automatically brings up the Start Page 'Create from Pattern' tab (the Model Wizard), which provides a rich set of new model patterns and guidance notes, filtered to narrow down the available patterns, technologies, diagram types and other modeling constructs to the precise set required, with similar actions on the Diagram Toolbox pages and dialogs.
 This helps you to quickly build accurate, focused models with minimal 'noise' and maximum fidelity.

-Applying a Perspective mainly takes effect through the Model Wizard, 'New Diagram' dialog, Diagram Toolbox and 'Stereotypes' dialog, for creating model structures.
-The windows and dialogs also allow for swapping Perspectives instantly, making it easy to find and change to the exact modeling tools required.
+Applying a Perspective mainly takes place through the Model Wizard, 'New Diagram' dialog, Diagram Toolbox and 'Stereotypes' dialog, for creating model structures.
+Note that the respective name option sets the global Perspective for the model and in these dialogs and displays, but the windows, dialogs and ribbons allow you to swap to a different Perspective for a work task instantly, making it easy to find and change to the exact modeling tools required at that moment.

 As a huge boost to modeling encompassing several disciplines and modeling domains, selecting a Perspective provides its Technology as an available development tool, whilst all existing model structures that make use of the hidden Technologies still render and work as normal.
-If you have a model that contains, say, a BPMN View and a

-SysML View, you might apply a Perspective to support the creation of BPMN structures and see only BPMN templates and Toolbox items in your BPMN development.
+If you have a model that contains, say, a BPMN View and a SysML View, you might apply a Perspective to support the creation of BPMN structures and see only BPMN templates and Toolbox items in your BPMN development.
 But if you open a SysML diagram during this work, you will still see the SysML Toolbox pages, Properties pages and options that enable you to properly examine that diagram.

 To further enhance your modeling experience, you can also use the Perspective Sets window to filter the Perspectives, hiding complete Perspective sets or individual Perspectives.
 This enables you to reduce the list of Perspectives offered for selection to just those you are likely to use.
-As an example, the illustration in the 'System Perspectives' section below, shows the 'Strategy' set, where the Perspective 'Risk Analysis' has been selectively hidden.